elixir-search/searchex/test/notes/command_design.md

-# Adapter Middleware Design
+# Request Middleware Design

 ## Overview

-The adapter middleware connects Searchex to a document source.
+The command middleware handles Searchex commands.

 With an adapter, we can index documents from the filesystem, from a database or some other source.